mud212/mudz.me/_recipes/Char Siu Pork.md

 ## Directions

-Add all ingredients in the char siu sauce in a sauce pan, heat it up and stir-well until all blended and become slightly thickened and sticky.[ ]{.Apple-converted-space}(It will yield 1/2 cup char siu sauce.)
+Add all ingredients in the char siu sauce in a sauce pan, heat it up and stir-well until all blended and become slightly thickened and sticky.
+(It will yield 1/2 cup char siu sauce.)
 Transfer out and let cool.

 Marinate the pork butt pieces with 2/3 of the char siu sauce and the chopped garlic overnight.
 Add 1 1/2 Tablespoons cooking oil into the